 Your project applications should describe how the proposed solution will be applied in the maritime environment, and the benefits that this will have to maritime operations.
 This could include safety, reduced cost, improved efficiency, reduced emissions and wider environmental benefits, enhanced situational awareness, etc.

-Your project applications should clearly demonstrate how the solution relates to the aims and ambitious set out in Maritime 2050 and/or the Technology and Innovation in UK Maritime route-map.
+Your project applications should clearly demonstrate how the solution relates to the aims and ambitions set out in Maritime 2050 and/or the Technology and Innovation in UK Maritime route-map.

 Your project must have an innovative aspect, although this does include products being used in innovative ways, outside of their original intended use.